Chart Color Schemes

 Cardiff South is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Cardiff South, in a diversity assessment, showed lower cultural variety with 91.3% born in Australia, 93.1% being citizens, and 93.9% speaking English only at home.
-Christianity dominated religiously, at 51.3%, slightly below the Rest of NSW average of 52.5%.
-Ancestral breakdown revealed Australians as the largest group (31.7%), followed by English (29.8%) and Irish (7.6%).
+Cardiff South, as per the census conducted on the 9th of August, 2016, showed low cultural diversity with 91.3% of its population born in Australia, 93.1% being citizens, and 93.9% speaking English only at home.
+Christianity was the predominant religion in Cardiff South, accounting for 51.3% of the population, slightly below the Rest of NSW average of 52.5%.
+The top three ancestry groups were Australian (31.7%), English (29.8%), and Irish (7.6%).

 Frequently Asked Questions - Diversity